Dryden, Ontario: Infrastructure and services

 The Dryden Regional Health Centre is a small hospital in Dryden, founded in 1952.
 It employs 300 staff and volunteers.

-Dryden is within the jurisdiction of the Keewatin-Patricia District School Board.
-It is home to Dryden High School, a secondary school, as well as New Prospect Public School and Open Roads Public School, both elementary schools.
-St. Joseph's School, a catholic school, is also in Dryden.
-Along with several other Northwest Ontarian communities, Dryden is home to a campus of Confederation College, whose main campus is in Thunder Bay.

 The Dryden Fire Service, a volunteer fire department, operates out of two fire stations and responds to about 250 incidents annually.
 It was established in 1908 with Alex Kennedy as Fire Chief.
 They also raise public awareness about fire safety.
 The service comprises five full-time staff and around forty volunteers.
 The City of Dryden also operates a landfill and recycling facility.

+Education

+Dryden is within the jurisdiction of the Keewatin-Patricia District School Board.
+It is home to Dryden High School, a secondary school, as well as New Prospect Public School and Open Roads Public School, both elementary schools.

+St. Joseph's School, a catholic school of the Northwest Catholic District School Board, is also in Dryden. École catholique de l'Enfant-Jésus of the Conseil scolaire de district catholique des Aurores boréales is a public Catholic francophone school in Dryden.
+In regards to secular French public education, Dryden is in the Conseil scolaire de district du Grand Nord de l'Ontario (CSPGNO).

+Along with several other Northwest Ontarian communities, Dryden is home to a campus of Confederation College, whose main campus is in Thunder Bay.